openreplay/openreplay/scripts/helm/README.md

 ## Helm charts for installing OpenReplay components

-Installation components are separated by namepaces.
+Installation components are separated by namespaces.

 **Namespace:**